8b. Refine Ideation

 Once the selection is complete, review the selected features.

-Step 11: Add Features to the Feature Catalog¶
+Step 8: Add New SHAP Feature Selection to the Feature Catalog¶

 - Clear the search (if you used it) and any prior selection (if any) by clicking